Ruger Precision Rimfire Review: Small Bore Performance?

 The threaded muzzle of the rifle was calling my name, I pulled out a couple of my favorite rimfire suppressors to see how the rifle shot suppressed.
 First up was the Dead Air Mask, I spun it on, and everything went quiet.
 The little Ruger barely popped with every trigger pull, and hearing the bullets hit our targets was as much fun as seeing them hit.
 I also shot extensively with my Yankee Hill Machine Phantom 22 suppressor, both cans provided exceptional sound suppression and a very pleasant shooting experience.

-I did notice a couple of things about the rifle as I got more familiar with it.
+I did notice a couple of things about this bolt action rifle as I got more familiar with it.
 The bolt was slightly sticky, something I think is more common on rimfire bolt action rifles.
 The very short length of the bolt makes it easily torqued in its raceway when it is pulled or pushed on.
 I have seen this before on other rimfire rifles as well.
 It wasn’t a big deal and something that was easily controlled and avoided with practice.
 Rimfires are dirty, and I did have a couple FTEs that were probably from cheap ammo and a dirty chamber.

 Ruger Precision Rifle Pros and Cons